urql-graphql/urql/docs/basics/react-preact.md

 # React/Preact

-This guide covers how to install and set up `urql` and the `Client`, for React and Preact.
+This guide covers how to install and setup `urql` and the `Client`, as well as query and mutate data, with React and Preact.
 Since the `urql` and `@urql/preact` packages share most of their API and are used in the same way, when reading the documentation on React, all examples are essentially the same, except that we'd want to use the `@urql/preact` package instead of the `urql` pack